- November 7, 2016

 About

-Trillion: God of Destruction is a single player role playing game with a fantasy theme.
+Trillion: God of Destruction is a single player role playing game with fantasy, anime and erotic themes.
 It was developed by PREAPP PARTNERS and was released on November 7, 2016.
 It received mostly positive reviews from both critics and players.

 “This would not be bad, but the game constantly has story segments that you cannot skip.”